C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

      }
    }

-In the precedent example, the ``exit()`` call will make the state machine jump to the boot state (a internal hidden state).
-This notify the StateFsm about the completion of the inner state machine.
+In the preceeding example, the ``exit()`` call will make the state machine jump to the boot state (a internal hidden state).
+This notifies the StateFsm that the inner state machine has been completed.

 StateParallelFsm
 ^^^^^^^^^^^^^^^^

-This state is able to handle multiple nested state machines.
-When all nested state machine are done, your statments in ``whenCompleted{...}`` are executed.
+This state is able to handle multiple parallel state machines.
+When all child state machines are done, your statments in ``whenCompleted{...}`` are executed.

-There is an example of declaration :
+Here is an example of its declaration:

 .. code-block:: scala